Kubrick's Lolita and Hitchcock's Vertigo

 What you are made to notice, though it's not very clear in these screengrabs in which I focus on the profile, is that Madeleine's hairstyle is formed of two symmetrical, mirroring buns, one running clockwise and the other counter-clockwise.
 As Madeleine leaves the restaurant, Hitchcock expresses this again by virtue of the mirror, so we see Madeleine's left side and her right side reflected in the mirror.

-After pseudo-Madeleine falls to her death, Scotty breaks down and enters a hospital.
-In a dream he has, we see the woman upon whom the painting is based.
+While hospitalized, after pseudo-Madeleine falls to her death, Scotty has a nightmare.
+In his dream, we see the woman upon whom the painting is based.
 Hitchcock shows her posed as in the painting, the bun on her left toward us, then she rotates toward Scotty and we see that her hairstyle also has a paired, opposing bun on the right, like Madeleine's.
 Scotty then sees her grave, Hitchcock zooms into its darkness, and Scotty falls down through the dark.

 This is a turning point in the film.
 There is no "other side" of the woman to be seen in the painting.
 That the woman has two buns, like Madeleine, has not been seen by Scotty.
 It's in the dream that she turns toward him and presents this mirror side of herself to him.
 The significance of Carlotta turning toward him would not be so great if she isn't first seen in the dream posed exactly as in the painting.
 And it is after this, after Carlotta turns to him, showing her mirror side, that Scotty finds Judy, who is like Madeleine but is not.
 Who has in her a faint deja vu perfume of Madeleine.